Using A Password Manager Or Moving To A New One

 WARNING

 Setting up a two-step login can permanently lock you out of your Bitwarden account.
 A recovery code allows you to access your account if you can no longer use your normal two-step login provider (for example, if you lose your device).
 Unfortunately, bitwarden support will not be able to assist you if you lose access to your account.
-We recommend you write down or print the recovery code and keep it in a safe place.
+We recommend that you write down or print the recovery code and keep it in a secure location.
 Get your Recovery Code: - Two-step Login via Email

 - Two-step Login via YubiKey